johnfn/ts2gd/README.md

 ## Road to superior development

+- [ ] Autoload classes should have an @annotation and then get automatically added to the project
+- [ ] get_nodes_in_group should parse scene to determine a more accurate return type
 - [x] Mark unused variables with \_ to avoid warnings
 - [x] parse the bbcode in the XML into markdown that TS can read.
 - [x] when scenes are updated, update their corresponding definition files